 Let's start the debate on this principle.
 The question is whether it is failed foreign policy or justified but based on faulty proof.
 Please take a moment to reply to our survey in the left sidebar.

-*preemptive war is a war that is commenced in an attempt to repel or defeat a perceived imminent offensive or invasion, or to gain a strategic advantage in an impending (allegedly unavoidable) war shortly before that attack materializes.
+*A preemptive war is a war that is commenced in an attempt to repel or defeat a perceived imminent offensive or invasion, or to gain a strategic advantage in an impending (allegedly unavoidable) war shortly before that attack materializes.
 It is a war which preemptively 'breaks the peace'.
 (Wikipedia)